Look at What I'm Doing: Self-Supervised Spatial Grounding of Narrations in Instructional Videos: Self-Supervised Grounding of Narrated Video Interactions

-where the negative sets $\mathcal{N}_C$ and $\mathcal{N}_S$ comprises non-corresponding video clip and narration pairs obtained from a given training batch, and $n$ denotes the total number of samples in a training batch.
-Note that cross-modal attention is applied to negative pairs as well. \addtext{In contrast to the word-level objective (defined in Section ~\ref{quant_results}) used in \cite{gupta2020contrastive} which contrasts word features separately, contrasting aggregated features in the sentence loss is more robust to the weak temporal alignment between narrations and videos.}
+where the negative sets $\mathcal{N}_{i, C}$ and $\mathcal{N}_{i,S}$ comprise indices for non-corresponding video clip and narration pairs for the $i$-th training sample, and $n$ denotes the total number of training samples.
+Note that our CoMMA module is applied to negative pairs as well. \addtext{In contrast to the word-level objective (defined in Section~\ref{quant_results}) used in \cite{gupta2020contrastive} which contrasts word features separately, we empirically find that contrasting aggregated features in the sentence loss $\mathcal{L}_{sent}$ better handles when the temporal alignment between narrations and videos is noisy.}

 \paragraph{Inference.} During inference, given a natural language sentence and a video clip, we aim to localize the salient spatial regions across the frames in the clip.
-Beginning from the attention weights of the last cross-modal attention layer, we apply Attention Rollout \cite{abnar2020quantifying} before mean-pooling over all the words to get the final attention heatmap over all spatiotemporal regions.
-Since the temporal and spatial dimensions of the attention heatmap have been downsampled from the original input resolution, the attention heatmap is temporally and spatially interpolated back to the input resolution.
-Finally, the mode pixel is used to pinpoint what our model is focusing on given the sentence.
+Beginning from the attention weights of the last cross-modal attention layer, we apply attention rollout \cite{abnar2020quantifying} to obtain the final attention heatmap over all spatiotemporal regions.
+In attention rollout, the attention weight matrices from all cross-attention and self-attention layers are multiplied recursively to yield the output localization scores $A$ for each spatiotemporal region, where $A = \prod_{l=0}^L W_{l}$ for attention weights $W_l$ from the $l$-th layer.
+The resulting localization scores aggregate the total amount of attention by the entire set of spatiotemporal and word features assigned to a query feature.